athensresearch/ClojureFam/README.md

   - [4Clojure](http://www.4clojure.com/) problems are broken down by difficulty (Elementary, Easy, Medium and Hard).
 However, you might find it more useful to complete problems that match what you're reading.
 For example, if you've just read Chapter 4 of Clojure from the Ground Up (Sequences), give the problems that are tagged "seqs" a shot.
   - [Exercism](https://exercism.io/tracks/clojure) is a good bonus, especially if you can get a mentor to review your code.
 - ClojureScript, Reagent, Re-frame
   - [Intro to ClojureScript](https://clojurescript.org/guides/quick-start).
-ClojureScript is essentially the same as Clojure, with the exception being that your language is JavaScript and not Java.
+ClojureScript is essentially the same as Clojure, with the exception being that your hosted language is JavaScript and not Java.
 You have access to JavaScript libraries, your ClojureScript code compiles to JS.
 Because you are no longer using Clojure, you lose threading and concurrency.
+  - [Klipse cljs->js converter](http://app.klipse.tech/): JS interop can be tricky sometimes!
+  - [cljs-devtools](https://github.com/binaryage/cljs-devtools): Even though we are compiling from ClojureScript to JavaScript, we can still leverage the awesomeness of Chrome DevTools!
+(Sorry Firefox people, it doesn't work as well.)
+You can set breakpoints _in_ ClojureScript from the source tab and jump to code where errors have been thrown, just like in JavaScript!
+You can also print ClojureScript data structures.
   - [Intro to Reagent](https://reagent-project.github.io/).
 Pre-requisite: Atoms, covered by Chapter 6 of Clojure from the Ground Up
   - [Reagent Docs](https://cljdoc.org/d/reagent/reagent/1.0.0-alpha2/doc/documentation-index).
 Pre-requisite: Atoms
   - re-frame vs react-redux: re-frame is the frontend framework Athens uses, which overlaps heavily with redux.
 It's not a pure 1:1 mapping – Re-frame introduces a few new concepts such as `fx` and `cofx` – but it's quite close!